 Half of the ponds at each of acclimation sites were fed Bio-Vita Fry six weeks prior to volitional release and the other half of the fish were fed Bio-Supreme Transfer feed.
 Bio-Supreme Transfer is formulated to help prepare juvenile salmon for the transition from fresh to saltwater environments.
-Transfer feed was fed until fish were forced out in mid-May 2013.
+Transfer feed was fed until fish were forced out in mid-May 2014.
 Of the six total raceways at each of the three acclimation sites all odd numbered raceways were given the Bio-Supreme feed diet and the even numbered raceways were fed Bio-Vita Fry.
 Both feed types were of the 2.0 mm sized pellet.
-Data will be monitored and evaluated to see if any differences in survival are detected in the both the juveniles and returning adults from the 2011 brood.
+Data will be monitored and evaluated to see if any differences in survival are detected in the both the juveniles and returning adults from the 2012 brood.

-On March 12, 2013 samples of juvenile fish at all three sites were taken by Joy Evered (USFW pathologist) and NOAA Fisheries staff.
+On March 11 and 12, 2014 samples of juvenile fish at all three sites were taken by Joy Evered (USFW pathologist).
+USFWS takes a small sample of fish from each site to make sure fish are healthy and ready to release.
 USFWS sampled 40 smolts from each raceway for a total of 720 smolts from all acclimation sites (six raceways at each acclimation site x 3 sites = 720 smolts sampled).
-After USFWS finished their sampling protocol for each smolt, NOAA used the same juvenile carcass to extract gonads for physiological samples for his research.
-NOAA used and additional 20 smolts per raceway on top of the 40 that USFWS used for his sampling.
-When sampling the two H x H raceways at Clark Flat NOAA staff sampled 120 fish per H x H raceway.
-Total fish sampled at all three sites was 1200 smolts (480 @ Clark Flat + 360 @ Easton and Jack Creek).
-Sampling conducted by USFWS and NOAA was started on March 12 and completed by March 14, 2013.
+Sampling conducted by USFWS was started on March 11 and completed by March 12, 2014.
 Once samples were complete screens were removed at the sites to allow fish to be released volitionally.

-In March and April juveniles were fed at optimum levels, and adjustments to feed levels were made by watching the YKFP website migration patterns and expansion for releases for the 2013 period.
+In March and April juveniles were fed at optimum levels, and adjustments to feed levels were made by watching the YKFP website migration patterns and expansion for releases for the 2014 period.
 As more pit-tag fish were detected leaving each acclimation site feeding levels were reduced.

-FRY / FINGERLING REARING FOR BROODYEAR 2012
+FRY / FINGERLING REARING FOR BROODYEAR 2013

-Brood Year 2012 was transferred from indoor incubators to outdoor raceways during the week of March 3-6, 2013.
-Water was thermally regulated in both the iso-buckets and vertically incubators to achieve a March ponding date.
-Estimated fingerlings transferred to the 18 raceways totaled 819,427 and average size at transfer was 1417 fish per pound.
-At the end of June 2013, 802,928 fish were estimated to be on-hand with an average of 123.6 fish per pound.
+Brood Year 2013 was transferred from indoor incubators to outdoor raceways during the week of February 25-27, 2014.
+Water was thermally regulated in both the iso-buckets and vertically incubators to achieve a February ponding date.
+Estimated fingerlings transferred to the 18 raceways totaled 684,047 and average size at transfer was 1417 fish per pound.
+At the end of July 2014, 651,987 fish were estimated to be on-hand with an average of 55.4 fish per pound.
 All fish were hand fed Bio-Oregon's Bio Vita dry starter feed.

-ADULT HOLDING FOR BROODYEAR 2013
+ADULT HOLDING FOR BROODYEAR 2014

-Brood year 2013 marked the 17th year that adults were captured at Roza and held at the Cle Elum Supplementation and Research Facility.
-Total adult transfer count for June 2013 collection for BY 2013 was 711 adults that were transferred to the facility.
+Brood year 2014 marked the 18th year that adults were captured at Roza and held at the Cle Elum Supplementation and Research Facility.
+Total adult transfer count for August 2014 collection for BY 2014 was 557 adults that were transferred to the facility.
 The remainder of the adult holding period will summarized on next year's annual report as Yakima River spring Chinook are collected up until mid-August of each year.

-The rest of the report will cover the operation and maintenance of the Cle Elum Supplementation and Research Facility for the 12 month contract period for the periods of July 1, 2012 to June 30, 2013.
+The rest of the report will cover the operation and maintenance of the Cle Elum Supplementation and Research Facility for the 13 month contract period for the periods of July 1, 2013 to August 13, 2014.
+Contract period was extended from the original end date of June 30, 2014 to August 13, 2014 as emergency work/repairs water damage in incubation were not able to be completed by the June 30 end date.